Best eSIM for New Zealand in 2026

 The specific instructions will differ according to your particular device.
 We've got you covered if you need help using your eSIM on a Samsung device.
 Alternatively, if you want a hand with setting up your eSIM on your iPhone, we also have a guide for that.

-Best eSIM for New Zealand: final thoughts
+Best eSIM for New Zealand: my final verdict

 FAQ